henryegloff/Unity-Scripts/README.md

 ## Simple Camera Controller

 Follows a camera target that is aligns with the position of the player object.
+This is useful if the player object has rotations that you don't want to apply to the camera.